Body of missing Tauranga woman found by hunters - NZ Herald

 The body of missing Tauranga woman Rebeka Storey has been found in the Waioeka Gorge.

-Police have confirmed that she was found by hunters last week, on Monday afternoon, the Whakatane Beacon reported today.
+Police have confirmed Storey's body was found by hunters on Monday afternoon last week, about 4km from the Manganuku campsite.

+"A formal identification process was undertaken, which has now been completed," police said.

+Her death is not being treated as suspicious and has been referred to the Coroner.

 She had mental health issues and had just wandered into the bush.